-Special studies for Lexington, Springfield, Butner, Terminal Island due to their special mental health programs.

-Regional Psychology Administrators based in institutions will count as 1/2 position in staffing guidelines.
+Lexington, Springfield, Butner, and Terminal Island: Require special studies due to their special mental health programs.
+Regional psychology administrators based in institutions: Count as half-time position in staffing guidelines.

-Non-unitized institutions 1 psychologist for every 225 inmates.
+III.
+APPLICATION

-APPLICATION: Determine number and type of units and select appropriate guideline.

-For the purposes of staffing guidelines comparisons, psychologists in the Unit Management decision unit will be counted in the Psychology decision unit if those psychologists are not functioning as unit or case managers.
+Determine number and type of units and select appropriate guideline.
+For the purpose of guideline comparisons, sychologists in the Unit Management decision unit who do not function as unit or case managers II.
+EXCEPTIONS will be counted in the Psychology decision unit.

+parisons.

+guideline.

+STAFFING GUIDELINES/193

-EXECUTIVE OFFICE
+TABLE 9 EXECUTIVE OFFICE

+I. GUIDELINES

+Institution Capacity

-POSITIONS 300 - 7 50 INSTITUTION CAPACITY 750 & above
+Positions 300-750 750 & above

 Warden 1 1

 Secretary 1 1

 Executive Assistant 1 1

-Para Legal 1 1
+Paralegal 1 1

 Assistant Warden 2 2

 Research 1 1

 Secretary 1 2

 TOTAL 8 9

+2-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1 · · · · · · · · · · · · · · · · · · ·

-POSITIONS Independent Camps & 100 - 300 Satellite Camps 300 - 500 Superintendent Assistant Secretary 1 0 1 1 1 1 TOTAL 2 3
+Positions Independent 100-300 Camps & S atellite Camp 300-500 ps

+Superintendent Assistant Secretary 1 0 1 8 1 1 1

-No Executive Office staff at the Petersburg satellite camp because the camp is small.
+TOTAL 2 3

+Petersburg satellite camp: No executive office staff because of small size of camp.
-Executive Assistants, Para Legals, and research positions only where they presently exist.
-These positions will be counted in the Executive Office cost center for the purposes of guideline comparisons.

-Three Associate Wardens at Leavenworth and Springfield only.
+Executive Assistant, paralegal, and research positions: Include these positions only where they presently exist.
+These positions will be counted in the Executive Office cost center for the purposes of guideline com- Three associate wardens: Leavenworth and Springfield only.